 Answer: Burger King

 Over 23,000 people took them up on the offer (which works out to around 230,000 defriended Facebook users) before Facebook put a halt to the operation.
-While Facebook’s principal complaint was that the way the Burger King app delivered notifications (each time you defriended someone the app would send them a message indicating they had been defriended for a burger) violated Facebook privacy policies (notifications of defriending are a no-no), in reality it was that plus the negative press the whole event drummed up.
-If Facebook is supposed to be a tool for connecting with friends and family, a tool that encourages you to defriend a bunch of people in exchange for a buck’s worth of burger is bad press.
+While Facebook’s principal complaint was that the way the Burger King app delivered notifications (each time you defriended someone, the app would send them a message indicating that they had been defriended for a burger) violated Facebook privacy policies (notifications of defriending are a no-no), in reality, it was that plus the negative press the whole event drummed up.
+If Facebook is supposed to be a tool for connecting with friends and family, a tool that encourages you to defriend a bunch of people in exchange for a free burger is bad press.

 That wasn’t the end of quirky social media forays for the brand, however.
-In early 2014, the Scandinavian division of Burger King launched a Facebook driven campaign encouraging people to, of all things, unlike them on Facebook if they weren’t loyal Burger King fans.
-Fans who bailed on the brand and declared themselves “whopper sellouts” were sent a coupon for a McDonald’s Big Mac.
-Although the stunt seemed rather dubious, the social media managers for the brand declared it a success as the remaining fans interacted with Burger King’s Facebook page at a much higher rate.
+In early 2014, the Norwegian division of Burger King launched a Facebook-driven campaign encouraging people to, of all things, unlike them on Facebook if they weren’t loyal Burger King fans.
+Fans who bailed on the brand and declared themselves “Whopper sellouts” were sent a coupon for a McDonald’s Big Mac.
+Although the stunt seemed rather dubious, the social media managers for the brand declared it a success since the remaining fans interacted with Burger King’s Facebook page at a much higher rate.